Skip to content

 Source code in src/safeds/data/tabular/typing/_schema.py

-def has_column(self, column_name: str) -> bool:
+def has_column(self, name: str) -> bool:

 """